Momentum-resolved two photon interference of weak coherent states: Model

-with $C=f(k_{01})f(k_{02})\delta^2$.
+with $C=f(k_{01})f(k_{02})\delta^2$, while the $\sinc$ function intuitively arises as the Fourier transform of the rectangular distribution associated with the integration domain of each pixel.

 We see from Eq.~\eqref{eq:ProbTransv} that a small variation of $\Delta x$ does not translate the probability distribution observed in the $k$-domain, instead it varies the beating oscillation in $k_{01}-k_{02}$.

 From Eq.~\eqref{eq:ProbTransv} it is possible to assess the sensitivity of this measurement scheme for the estimation of the displacement $\Delta x$, and compare it with the ultimate precision achievable in nature.
-This can be done by evaluating the Fisher information~\cite{Cramer1999}, denoted $F$, and the Cramér-Rao bound associated with the transverse-momentum resolved measurement, and compare it with the quantumm Fisher information~\cite{Helstrom1969}, denoted $H$.
+This can be done by evaluating the Fisher information~\cite{Cramer1999}, denoted $F$, and the Cramér-Rao bound associated with the transverse-momentum resolved measurement, and compare it with the quantum Fisher information~\cite{Helstrom1969,Liu2020}, denoted $H$.
 The quantum Cramér-Rao bound after $N$ repeated measurements is

-where $\sigma_x$ is the transversal width of the wave-packet, and it does not depend on the transverse separation to be estimated.
+since $H=1/(2\sigma_x^2)$ (see appendix \ref{sec:appendix}), where $\sigma_x$ is the transversal width of the wave-packet.
+Eq.~\eqref{eq:QFI} implies the feature of photons with narrower transversal wave-packets to yield a greater sensitivity for the estimation of the displacement $\Delta x$, and, remarkably, such a sensitivity does not depend on the transverse separation to be estimated. $H=1/(2\sigma_x^2)$, was calculated in ~\cite{Triggiani2024} for single photons, here in the appendix, it is shown that its value remains unchanged when coherent states are used as probe.
 The highest precision achievable with a given measurement scheme is instead given by the classical Cramér-Rao bound~\cite{Cramer1999},